SireneNova/Portfolio/CSharp/FileTransferProgram/ReadMe.md

 ###Objective
 Build a C# program that:
 * Moves files from one folder to another if they have been modified within 24 hours.
-* Have methods separate from the main method, whose functions are called from within the main method.
+* Has methods separate from the main method, whose functions are called from within the main method.

 ###Steps Taken
-* Used C# in Visual Studio 2015 and the System.IO type.
+* Used C# in Visual Studio 2015 and the System.IO namespace.
-* Made a method that moves files if changes within 24 h
+* Made a method that moves files if changed within 24 h.
 * Made methods that ask for source and destination directories.

 ###Results